Like us on Facebook

 This wasn’t the only revelation about Norton’s ancestral lineage.
 Gates informed the actor that his ancestors include a 19th-century pro-union labor activist and an American Civil War soldier who wrote to US President Abraham Lincoln.

 It was also revealed that his third great-grandfather, John Winstead, was a slave owner.
-As it turns out, Norton had actually discovered this information while doing his own research prior to his appearance on Finding Your Roots.
+As it turns out, Norton had discovered this information while doing his own research prior to his appearance on Finding Your Roots.
 He’d looked into census data for North Carolina that dated back to 1850, which showed his ancestor held “seven human beings in bondage” – a 55-year-old man, a 37-year-old woman and five young children

 Gates asked Norton what it was like discovering this about his family, to which the actor explained how it didn’t sit well with him.
 “The short answer is these things are uncomfortable.
 And you should be uncomfortable with them.”